ShaneOss/perplexitylabs/Readme.md

 # perplexitylabs
 A python api to use labs.perplexity.ai using Selenium.

-# Rquirements:
+# Requirements:
-pip install fake-useragent

-pip install beautifulsoup4

-pip install selenium

-pip install selenium-wire
+pip install fake-useragent beautifulsoup4 selenium selenium-wire

 # Usage
 You can import the Perplexity class and use it like this: